-[Section I.] Be it enacted by the Honorable William Denny, Esquire, Lieutenant-Governor under the Honorable Thomas Penn and Richard Penn, Esquires, true and absolute Proprietaries of the Province of Pennsylvania and counties of Newcastle, Kent and Sussex upon Delaware, by and with the advice and consent of the representatives of the freemen of said Province in General Assembly met and by the authority of the same, That for the better and more regular provision of carriages and horses for His Majesty's forces in their marches or for their arms, clothes or accoutrements, through the inhabited parts of this province all justices of the peace within their several counties, being duly required thereunto by an order from the governor or commander-in-chief of this province for the time being or the commanding officer of the King's forces so as aforesaid marching through the inhabited parts of this province, shall, as often as such order is brought and shown unto one or more of them by some one or more of the officers of the regiment, detachment, troop or company so ordered to march, issue out his or their warrants to the constables of the several townships from, through, near or to which such regiment, detachment, troop or company shall be ordered to march, requiring them to make provision of carriages with able men to drive the same, as is mentioned in the said warrant, allowing them sufficient time to do the same, that the neighboring parts may not always bear the burden; and in case sufficient carriages cannot be provided within any such township or townships, then the next justice or justices of the peace of the county shall, upon such order as aforesaid being brought or shown to one or more of them by any of the officers aforesaid, issue his or their warrants to the constables of such next county or township for the purposes aforesaid to make up such deficiency; and the aforesaid officer or officers who by virtue of the aforesaid warrant from the justices of the peace are to demand the carriage or carriages therein mentioned of the constable to whom the warrant is directed, is and are hereby required at the same time to pay down in hand to the said constable for the use of the person who shall provide such carriages and men the sum of fifteen shillings per diem for every wagon or cart with a driver, the said driver maintaining himself and horses, the load of each wagon or cart not to exceed twenty hundredweight, and the said constable is hereby required to give a receipt in writing to the person or persons paying the same, and such constable shall order and appoint such person or persons having carriages within their respective townships, as they shall think proper, to provide and furnish such carriages, horses and men according to the warrant aforesaid, who are hereby required to provide and furnish the same accordingly.
-And if any military officer or officers for the use of whose troop or company the carriage was provided shall suffer any soldier or servant (except such as are sick) or any woman to ride in the wagon, cart or carriage aforesaid, or shall force [any constable by threatenings or menacing words to provide saddle horses for themselves or servants, or shall force] horses from the owners by themselves, servants or soldiers, every such officer for every such offense shall forfeit the sum of five pounds to the use of the governor of this province for the time being for the support of government, proof being made thereof upon oath or affirmation before any one of His Majesty's justices of the peace of the same county, who are to certify the same to the paymaster of His Majesty's forces within this province, who is hereby required to pay the aforesaid sum of five pounds according to the order and appointment under the hand and seal of the aforesaid justices of the peace of the same county, who is hereby empowered to deduct the same out of such officer's pay.
+being or the commanding officer of the King's forces so as aforesaid marching through the inhabited parts of this province, shall, as often as such order is brought and shown unto one or more of them by some one or more of the officers of the regiment, detachment, troop or company so ordered to march, issue out his or their warrants to the constables of the several townships from, through, near or to which such regiment, detachment, troop or company shall be ordered to march, requiring them to make provision of carriages with able men to drive the same, as is mentioned in the said warrant, allowing them sufficient time to do the same that the neighboring parts may not always And in case sufficient carriages cannot be bear the burden. provided within any such township or townships, then the next justice or justices of the peace of the county shall, upon such order as aforesaid being brought or shown to one or more of them by any of the officers aforesaid, issue his or their warrants to the constables of such next county or township for the purposes aforesaid to make up such deficiency.
+And the aforesaid officer or officers who, by virtue of the aforesaid warrant from the justices of the peace are to demand the carriage or carriages therein mentioned of the constable to whom the warrant is directed is and are hereby required at the same time to pay down in hand to the said constable, for the use of the person who shall provide such carriages and men, the sum of fifteen shillings per diem for every wagon or cart, with a driver, the said driver maintaining himself and horses, the load of each wagon or cart not to exceed twenty hundred weight, and the said constable is hereby required to give a receipt in writing to the person or persons paying the same.
+And such constable shall order and appoint such person or persons having carriages within their respective townships as they shall think proper, to provide and furnish [such carriages, horses and men according to the warrant aforesaid, who are hereby required to provide and furnish] the same accordingly.
+And if any military officer or officers for the use of whose troop or company the carriage was provided shall suffer any soldier or servant (except such as are sick) or any woman to ride in the wagon, cart or carriage aforesaid, or shall force any constable, by threatenings or menacing words to provide saddle horses for themselves or servants, or shall force horses from their owners by themselves, servants or soldiers, every such officer for every such offense shall forfeit the sum of five pounds to the use of the governor of this province for the time being for the support of government, proof thereof being made upon oath or affirmation before any one of His Majesty's justices of the peace of the same county, who is to certify the same to the paymaster of His Majesty's forces within this province, who is hereby required to pay the aforesaid sum of five pounds according to the order and appointment under the hand and seal of the aforesaid justice of the peace of the same county, who is hereby empowered to deduct the same out of such officer's pay.

-1758-59] The Statutes at Large of Pennsylvania.
+1762-63] The Statutes at Large of Pennsylvania.